China underscores commitment to Taiwan, warns interlopers - NewsBreak

 A former CIA officer said Vladimir Putin had been backed into a corner over his war in Ukraine.
 Robert Baer told CNN the Russian leader was unlikely to deescalate, given all his setbacks.
 Baer also said the chances that Putin might turn to tactical nuclear weapons were increasing.
 As military...

-SEOUL, South Korea (AP) — North Korea fired two short-range ballistic missiles toward its eastern waters on Wednesday, its neighbors said, a day before U.S. Vice President Kamala Harris is to visit South Korea.
-Seoul’s Joint Chiefs of Staff said in a statement that the North Korean missiles lifted...
+SEOUL, South Korea (AP) — North Korea fired a ballistic missile toward its eastern waters on Wednesday, South Korea’s military said, a day before U.S. Vice President Kamala Harris is to visit the South.
+South Korea’s Joint Chiefs of Staff said it detected the North Korean missile launch...

 Comments / 0